← Back to 史記

 使 使

 In the second year of Duke Ling's reign, Chu's Prince Wei assassinated his king Jia Ao and established himself, becoming King Ling.
-In the ninth year, Chen's Minister of Works Zhao assassinated their lord Duke Ai.
-Chu sent Prince Qi Ji to destroy Chen and take possession of it.
-In the twelfth year, King Ling of Chu, because Duke Ling had assassinated his father, lured Duke Ling of Cai to Shen.
-He hid armored troops and drank with him, got him drunk and killed him, and executed seventy of his soldiers.
-He commanded Prince Qi Ji to surround Cai.
+In the ninth year, Zhao, Chen’s Minister over the Masses, killed his lord, Duke Ai.
+Chu sent Prince Qiji to destroy Chen and occupy it.
+In the twelfth year, King Ling of Chu, because Duke Ling of Cai had assassinated his own father, lured Duke Ling of Cai to Shen.
+He hid armored troops, drank with him, got him drunk, killed him, and executed seventy of his soldiers.
+He ordered Prince Qiji to lay siege to Cai.
 In the eleventh month, he destroyed Cai and made Qi Ji the Duke of Cai.

 16

 Three years after Chu destroyed Cai, the Chu prince Qi Ji assassinated his lord King Ling and replaced him, becoming King Ping.
 King Ping then sought the youngest son Lu of Cai's Duke Jing and established him, who became Duke Ping.
 In this year, Chu also re-established Chen.
-King Ping of Chu had just ascended and desired to be close to the feudal lords, so he re-established the descendants of Chen and Cai.
+When King Ping of Chu had just ascended, he wished to draw close to the feudal lords, so he re-established the descendants of Chen and Cai.

 17

-In the ninth year of Duke Ping's reign, he died.
-Dong Guo, the grandson of Duke Ling Ban, attacked Duke Ping's son and established himself, becoming Duke Dao.
-Duke Dao's father was called the Hidden Crown Prince You.
-The Hidden Crown Prince You was Duke Ling's crown prince.
-When Duke Ping ascended, he killed the Hidden Crown Prince.
-Therefore, when Duke Ping died, the Hidden Crown Prince's son Dong Guo attacked Duke Ping's son and replaced him, becoming Duke Dao.
+Duke Ping died in his ninth year.
+Dongguo, a grandson of Duke Ling Ban, attacked Duke Ping's son and set himself up as ruler.
+This was Duke Dao.
+Duke Dao's father was called Crown Prince Yin You.
+The posthumously titled Crown Prince Yin You had been Duke Ling's crown prince.
+When Duke Ping took the throne, he killed Crown Prince Yin.
+Therefore, when Duke Ping died, Crown Prince Yin's son Dongguo attacked Duke Ping's son and replaced him, becoming Duke Dao.
 Duke Dao died in the third year of his reign, and his younger brother Duke Zhao Shen succeeded him.

 18

-In the tenth year of Duke Zhao's reign, he paid court to King Zhao of Chu, holding two beautiful fur coats.
-He offered one to King Zhao and wore one himself.
-Chu's prime minister Zi Chang desired it, but the duke wouldn't give it.
-Zi Chang slandered the Duke of Cai and detained him in Chu for three years.
+In the tenth year of Duke Zhao's reign, he paid court to King Zhao of Chu, bringing two beautiful fur coats.
+He offered one to King Zhao and wore the other himself.
+The Chu prime minister Zi Chang coveted it, but the Duke of Cai refused to give it to him.
+Zi Chang slandered the Duke of Cai and kept him detained in Chu for three years.
 The Duke of Cai learned of it and then offered his fur coat to Zi Chang; Zi Chang accepted it and then spoke to have the Duke of Cai returned.
-The Duke of Cai returned and went to Jin, requesting to attack Chu together with Jin.
+After returning home, the Duke of Cai went to Jin and requested a joint attack on Chu.

 19